 What is the HIPAA Privacy Rule, and Why is it Important?

 To keep this highly coveted information safe from unauthorized personnel, HIPAA established a set of rules.
-The purpose of these rules is to regulate how PHI is used and disclosed in healthcare organizations.
+Furthermore, the purpose of these rules is to regulate how PHI is used and disclosed in healthcare organizations.
 Among these includes The Privacy Rule.
-In the paragraphs below, we will answer the following questions, “What is The HIPAA Privacy Rule, and why is it important?”
+In the paragraphs below, we will provide a summary of the HIPAA Privacy rule, and discuss why it is important.

 The first rule outlined under HIPAA is The Privacy Rule.
 This legislative subsection was written to identify what kinds of sensitive information is protected under HIPAA.
 It applies to doctors, insurers, and their contractors- also known as HIPAA covered entities.